alexeev-prog/pyEchoNext/README.md

 **Imagine** a lightweight framework that empowers you to create modern web applications with lightning speed and flexibility.
 With EchoNext, you're not just coding; you're building a masterpiece!

+ > Last unstable version: 0.5.5 alpha
- > Last stable version: 0.5.5 alpha
+ > Last stable version: 0.5.4 alpha

 ## 🤔 Why Choose SqlSymphony?